neos-modding-group/neos-modding-group.github.io/mods.md

 replaces 2D overlay dash in Screen mode with the regular 3D one

-The latest version is [3.3.0](https://github.com/rampa3/3DDashOnScreen/releases/tag/3.3.0.0):
+The latest version is [3.4.0](https://github.com/rampa3/3DDashOnScreen/releases/tag/3.4.0.0):

-- patched out the grab lock forcing last grabbed item to stay grabbed if dash is opened
+- compatibility hotfix for compatibility with ExitAndDiscardHomesKeybind

 <!--net.eia485.allowmultipleaudiostreams-->
 ### [AllowMultipleAudioStreams](https://github.com/EIA485/NeosAllowMultipleAudioStreams) by [eia485](https://github.com/EIA485)